 The addition of orange marmalade into the batter makes this pound cake with white chocolate mascarpone cream particularly fragrant while the pieces of dried plums add extra texture and taste.
 This butter cake cake is all covered with amazing and velvety cream and garnished with pomegranate seeds and raspberries.
 Delicate and sweet, easy and elegante Christmas pound cake.

-Soft and delicious pound cake with dried plums and white chocolate and mascarpone cream.
+Pound cake with dried plums and white chocolate cream

 - 120 g soft butter I used unsulted butter by Lurpak